coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ![right](images/a-real-bitch.jpeg)

+^ Before rolling k8s out in an organization, I ask a few questions:

+^ [Pause] Actually I ask a lot of questions, but these are the high notes

 ^ Do you have an Ops team?

 ^ No, can your business sacrifice developer time to learn k8s?
+These are people that are hopefully building revenue generating features.

 ^ Could you reliabily run on Heroku, Zeit, Fargate, or Gigalixer?

 ^ My motto when approaching new projects is: Bring your experience, not your solutions.

 ^ Im familiar with the benefits Kubernetes brings and I use Kubernetes for all of my local development, but its certainly not a need.

+^ **4:30 MINUTES**

 ---